 The budgerigar is in the parakeet family, in other words, a small parrot.
 These little birds are colorful in appearance, very active and playful.
 They are inexpensive and easy to take care of, and they can mimic human speech.

 Budgie parakeets are native to Australia.
 All the budgies in the wild are green in color.
 The first captive breeding took place in the 1850s.
-Selective breeding has resulted in many different coloration we see today.
-In the wild they mostly feed on seeds and chew on various plants.
-Their natural life span is about 10 years.
+Selective breeding has resulted in many different colorations we see today.
+In the wild, they mostly feed on seeds and chew on various plants.
+Their natural lifespan is about ten years.
 They live in flocks from a few dozens to tens thousands.

-It is fairly easy to take care of budgies, which is one of the reasons why they are so popular.
-In order to keep them healthy, some of the basic needs must be met.
+It is relatively easy to take care of budgies, which is one of the reasons why they are so popular.
+To keep them healthy, some of the basic needs must be met.

 Budgie Cage Setup